 Curious about our certificate programs?
 Want to learn how a certificate of merit can help you fulfill a dream, start a new career, or simply enjoy a new interest?
-Come discover what the Regenstein School has to offer.
+Come discover what the Regenstein School at the Chicago Botanic Garden in Glencoe, Illinois has to offer.

 Delve deeper into plant materials; learn how to create refined landscape designs; discover the world of botanical art; receive hands-on training from a Chicago Botanic Garden horticulturist.
 Staff instructors and industry professionals can prepare you for a rewarding green industry career as a landscape maintenance professional, garden designer, or professional gardener.

 Certificate programs are offered at varying levels from the beginner seeking to explore the secrets of the Midwest landscape to professionals working to improve their expertise and marketability.

 What is a Certificate?

 A certificate signifies that a student has successfully fulfilled all the requirements of a prescribed series of courses.
 Certificates are awarded each year, and have been used by individuals to prepare for entry-level positions in green industry occupations, to obtain salary raises or increased responsibilities in their current positions.

 How many Certificate programs do you offer?

 We offer nine certificate programs of study designed for the beginner through the professional learner on topics such as: Botanical Art, Photography, Garden Design, Ornamental Plant Materials, Professional Gardener, Healthcare Garden Design, and Horticultural Therapy.